Purchasing mutual funds and 529 plans through Ameriprise Financial

 AEIS receives payments for the cost-reimbursement services it provides to the Full Participation Firms (including Columbia Management Investment Advisers (CMIA)) and to other funds available for sale through Ameriprise Financial Services.
 The amount of any fees AEIS receives from funds eligible for inclusion on the Starting Point List is not considered in the selection process for inclusion on the Starting Point List, and no fund pays AEIS to be on the Starting Point List.
 Clients may choose to follow the recommendations provided by the Ameriprise financial advisor or may select from any of the other funds offered through Ameriprise Financial Services, regardless of whether that fund appears on the Starting Point List.

 AEIS also has cost reimbursement arrangements with firms for distribution support services.
 These firms make cost reimbursement payments to AEIS of up to and 0.10% on assets for these services, which support the distribution of the fund’s shares and 529 Plans by making them available on one or more of Ameriprise Financial Services platforms.
 These mutual fund firms do not provide marketing and sales support such as those provided by Full Participation firms to Ameriprise financial advisors.

-Ameriprise Financial Services sells 529 Plans from nine firms that do not pay cost reimbursement.
+Ameriprise Financial Services sells 529 Plans from six firms that do not pay cost reimbursement.
 Moreover, plans offered by these firms are available for sale to in-state residents only.
-Those firms are: Allianz Global Investors, American Funds, Ascensus, First National Bank of Omaha, Hartford, Invesco, NorthStar Financial, Union Bank & Trust and Voya.
+Those firms are: Allianz Global Investors, Ascensus, First National Bank of Omaha, Invesco, NorthStar Financial and Union Bank & Trust.
+Connecticut restricts the sale of their state plan, offered by Hartford, to in-state residents only.
 Certain 529 Plans may pay Ameriprise Financial Services a fee of up to 1% assets for net asset value (NAV) rollovers.